All Episodes

 It turns out she was serious.

-She was, it was an insult with a beaming smile, by the way.
+It was an insult with a beaming smile, by the way.

 And so the point about Scott Walker not having college, have you ever seen the drive-by media worry about somebody on the left who doesn't have a college degree?

-You never, this is cut this out of the clear blue.
+This is out of the clear blue.

-And a New York Times columnist, Gail Collins, wrote a piece last Friday, and she doesn't know it, but she just profoundly embarrassed herself by getting something terribly wrong.
+She doesn't know it, but she just profoundly embarrassed herself by getting something terribly wrong.

 The New York Times ended up writing a very short, meager correction.

-She asserted that Scott Walker in 2010, after having, I think mentioned he didn't go to college.
+She asserted that Scott Walker in 2010, after having, I think, mentioned he didn't go to college.

 I'm not sure she threw that in there.

-But her point was that he had cut unions, he'd cut back the public school curricula, he destroyed teachers' jobs in Wisconsin, and he's a bad guy.
+He destroyed teachers' jobs in Wisconsin, and he's a bad guy.

 He couldn't have done all the things that she chronicled.